-Ohio State strongly encourages all students, faculty and staff – whether living, learning and working on a campus or at home – to get a flu shot this fall.
+Ohio State strongly encourages all students, faculty and staff – whether living, learning and working on a campus or at home – to get a flu shot.

 The flu season is coinciding with the ongoing COVID-19 pandemic, meaning it’s more important than ever for members of the university to stay healthy.
 A safe and effective way to keep flu at bay is to get a flu shot.